thunil/TecoGAN/README.md

 ### Running the TecoGAN Model

-Below you can find a quick start guide.
+Below you can find a quick start guide for running a trained TecoGAN model.
 For further explanations of the parameters take a look at the runGan.py file.

-Note: evaluation (test case 2) currently requires an Nvidia GPU with `CUDA`. `tkinter` is also required and may be installed via the `python3-tk` package.
+Note: evaluation (test case 2) currently requires an Nvidia GPU with `CUDA`.
+`tkinter` is also required and may be installed via the `python3-tk` package.

 ```bash
 # Install tensorflow1.8+,